awslabs/aws-iot-device-client/README.md

 ```
 #### Cross Compiliation - Building from one architecture to the other
 **Description**:
 Cross Compiling allows you to compile for a **specific architecture** while on a **different architecture**.
-This is extremely useful, as some *(Especially really constrained)* devices won't have the rescources to complete the build process.
+This is extremely useful, as some *(Especially really constrained)* devices won't have the resources to complete the build process.
 Even if your devices can complete the build, it is often times much easier to build in a central location (like your developer laptop) and then distribute the artifacts to appropriate devices.

 The `cmake-toolchain` folder contains toolchains that will make cross compiling for other architectures easier.
 Currently we have toolchains to support cross compiling for the following architectures; **MIPS**, **ARMhf**, & **AArch64**.